 To play FootGolf, athletes use soccer balls on a traditional golf course with 21-inch diameter cups.
 The rules largely correspond to the rules of golf.
-The Heart of America Golf Academy FootGolf Course has 18 holes built within the confines of “The Rock” at HOA and is designed to be able play both traditional golf and FootGolf simultaneously.
+The Heart of America Golf Course FootGolf Course has 18 holes built within the confines of “The Rock” at HOA and is designed to be able play both traditional golf and FootGolf simultaneously.

 FootGolf uses golf's basic model including tee boxes, greens, bunkers, hazards and 18 holes of play.
 Scorecards display par scores for each hole as in regular golf.
 The sport is governed by the Federation for International FootGolf and has grown primarily internationally.